Roe v. Wade is gone, and unborn babies are now protected by law in Louisiana!

 Follow our social media @LARightToLife (FB, Instagram, or Twitter) or our news page for breaking news for updates!SEE THE CASE

-In Louisiana right now, pregnancy resource centers, private and public social services, adoption agencies, church ministries, and pro-life communities are helping babies and supporting their mothers.
+Right now, pregnancy resource centers, private and public social services, adoption agencies, and more are ready to walk with moms and help babies.

-In Dobbs v.
-Jackson, at the center of the conversation is the unborn human at 15 weeks, which is before the point of “viability”.
-At 15 weeks, her heart is already beating and in fact all of her organs are formed.
+Even within the first trimester, a baby’s heart is already beating and all of her organs are formed.
 She can smile.
-She responds to touch, curls her toes, explores her environment with her fingers, and sucks a thumb.
+She responds to touch, curls her toes, explores her environment with her fingers, and even sucks a thumb.
 She has taste buds to experience the flavors that reach the amniotic fluid after her mother eats.
-Her brain connections formed at 15 weeks last through her adulthood.
-A number of mature brain structures and reflexes suggest that she can feel pain.
-She practices breathing and her eyes move.
 Remarkably, surgeons have successfully performed surgery on fetuses at 15 weeks’ gestation.

-For almost 50 years, abortion has been sold to women as the empowering and compassionate solution to their crisis pregnancy..
-But this so-called solution has only exacerbated their crisis..
+For almost 50 years, abortion has been sold to women as the empowering solution to their crisis pregnancy.
+But this so-called solution has only exacerbated their crisis.
 It has led to hundreds of thousands of women being coerced into abortion.
-It has left women struggling with grief and PTSD.
-It has resulted in women suffering injuries at the hands of their abortionists.
+It has left women struggling with grief.
+It has resulted in women suffering injuries at the hands of abortionists.
 It has returned women to cycles of poverty, abuse, and violence.